dackerman/assistant/apps/server/README.md

 - `status` - Show container status
 - `restart` - Restart the test database container

-This project was created using `bun init` in bun v1.2.13.
-[Bun](https://bun.sh) is a fast all-in-one JavaScript runtime.
+This project uses Node.js with TypeScript and Hono framework for the backend runtime.